Bananenlimonade/stacking-crypto-kraken/README.md

 # Stacking Cryptos on Kraken

+Use this script to automate stacking any coin by regularly placing buy orders using the [Kraken API](https://www.kraken.com/features/api).

+This project has been forked from [dennisreimann](https://github.com/dennisreimann/stacking-sats-kraken).
+I have added some enhancements to be able to stack not only bitcoin but also other coins.

 ## ✋ Caveat

 You need to install the dependency [kraken-api](https://github.com/nothingisdead/npm-kraken-api), which is a third-party package.